andrewgreen76/flygreen/README.md

   - revisiting but in-depth:
     - syntax, memory management (pointers, structures, memory safety and the wages from the lack of it).
     - buffer overflow, stack overflow, malloc()
     - building blocks of OOP
+    - format string vulnerabilities
 __________________________________________________________________________
 TECHNICAL OBSERVATIONS MADE OVER THE PAST 24-48 HOURS:
 >>>	to trblsht/tech support dirs.